KuoHaoZeng/Visual_Reaction/README.md

 The [training data](data/train.json), [validation data](data/val.json), and [testing data](data/test.json) are available in the `data` folder.

+For more information about how to control the drone agent in the environment, please vist [Doc](https://ai2thor.allenai.org/ithor/documentation/).

 #### Generate your own data

 ```